College of Liberal Arts

 Students curious about how the universe works will find answers here.
 The knowledge, skills and experience they acquire will open up a world of exciting possibilities in diverse career fields.ProgramFacultyRequirementsCourses

-The Politics Department at Willamette encourages students to think broadly yet pursue specific questions and consider practical implications in the disciplinary areas of political theory, American politics, and global studies.
+The Politics, Policy, Law and Ethics Department at Willamette encourages students to think broadly yet pursue specific questions and consider practical implications in the disciplinary areas of political theory, American politics, and global studies.

 Rigorous courses foster theoretical and practical understandings of the political world, and are taught by award-winning professors who span the breadth of perspectives.
 Students learn to read carefully, research effectively, think critically, speak competently, and write persuasively about politics.
 Many students participate in our vibrant internship program at the Oregon State Capitol, located across the street, by working in the Legislature or the Governor's Office, or with a state agency or lobbyist.
 Some extend their study of politics off campus, either on domestic programs in Washington, DC and Chicago, or on various study abroad programs.
 In their senior year, all majors work closely with a faculty advisor to complete and present a substantial research thesis of their own design.ProgramFacultyRequirementsCourses